 BACCEducation

-IB Environmental Systems & Societies (ESS) — Complete Guide
+IB Environmental Systems & Societies (ESS) - SL & HL Guide

 IB Environmental Systems & Societies (ESS) is a unique interdisciplinary subject that sits in both Group 3 and Group 4.
 It explores environmental issues from scientific and social perspectives, making it ideal for students who want to understand humanity's relationship with the natural world.